Willyboar/colours/README.md

 Colours is easy to use.

 Just use any colour you want as a function.
-For foreground colour add fg and for background color add bg. for example:
+For foreground colour add `fg` and for background color add `bg`

+in front of any colour you want to use from color image.

+for example:

     colours.fgmaroon("Maroon")